THE RISK DATA OPEN STANDARD: AN INDUSTRY-DRIVEN, FUTURE-PROOF DATA FORMAT TO DRIVE EFFICIENCY AND INNOVATION

 Improved financial modeling

 The best approach to financial modeling uses a language-based description of contract terms.
 The RDOS uses Contract Definition Language (CDL) to build contract terms and conditions that can represent virtually any policy, treaty, or insurance linked security.

 Financial modeling is further complicated by the need to refer to business structures.
 This is particularly the case when describing reinsurance programs, where the subject of a given treaty can be the net of losses that come from combined business units, perils, and inuring reinsurance.
 Because there is currently no way to represent business hierarchies or complex contract interaction within the modeling framework, building an analysis that combines results and properly applies coverage is often difficult and poorly documented – resulting in wasted time and a greater likelihood of errors.
 Structure Definition Language (SDL) is a new invention that documents and automates the creation of company-specific financial perspectives – creating significant value and efficiency.

-Because the RDO is a NoSQL construct, it can store language – enabling these new financial modeling solutions.
-However, CDL and some aspects of SDL can be converted to a tabular format, and the RDO can also store financial terms and conditions in a tabular form.
+Because the RDOS is a NoSQL construct, it can store language – enabling these new financial modeling solutions.
+However, CDL and some aspects of SDL can be converted to a tabular format, and the RDOS can also store financial terms and conditions in a tabular form.

 Building A THRIVING open standards COMMUNITY

 Dynamic communities are the cornerstone of open standard development.
 We want to encourage people and projects that drive advance risk management practices and profitability across the globe.
 To accomplish this, we need to support a healthy open standard.

 Solid, transparent governance and an inclusive philosophy will attract the largest ecosystems of contributors and users.
 Open Standard governance assesses new ideas and requests for changes to determine whether they add value and suit the industry and technology.
 At the core of the Open Standards process is the contribution and change request process (called “pull requests”), and the Steering Committee.